eliashollstrand/chipkit-dino-runner/README.md

 ### Solution

-We have developed our project on the ChipKIT Uno32 board along with the Basic I/O shield.
+We have developed our project on the ChipKIT Uno32 board along with the Basic I/O Shield.
 The display on the shield is used to display the game and the buttons are used to jump and duck.
 We make use of interrupts from the built-in timer (Timer 2) to handle updating the screen as well as increasing the speed of the game, and dealing with user input.

 The I2C protocol is used for reading and writing to the EEPROM.
 We use the EEPROM to store the leaderboard containing the top 6 high scores, along with the name (3 letters) of the player who achieved the score.
 The functions for read and write operations to the EEPROM were derived from the [Microchip 24LC256 datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/24AA256-24LC256-24FC256-256K-I2C-Serial-EEPROM-DS20001203.pdf).
 They were implemented in the 'highscore.c' file, with the help of the functions in the 'i2c-func.c' file.
 To know if the bus is not busy, acknowledge polling is used.
 The functions for reading make use of sequential reads, and writing uses page writing.